top of page

 ~Reservations and Deposits~

 We reserve the right to keep any animal born on our property.
 Sometimes freak accidents or illness occurs that potentially effects reservations.
-If your reservation cannot be filled due to illness or death of your kid, or we choose to retain it, your deposit will be refunded.
-You will also have the option to move it to a different breeding with an open reservation.
+If your reservation cannot be filled due to illness or death of your kid, or we choose to retain it, your deposit will be immediately refunded.
+You will also have the option to move it to a different breeding with an open reservation or roll your reservation over to the following year.
 All does and bucks sold will come with complete ADGA registration (not an application).
 As of 2024, buck DNA filing will be included in the price of the buck kids and will be done once the deposit on them is received.

 We also reserve the right to refuse a sale of any kid, if we feel that the potential home is not the right fit for one of our animals.
-If this happens, any deposits will be immediately refunded.
+If this happens, any deposits that were made will be immediately refunded.

-Bottle kids must be picked up at 4 weeks of age, unless otherwise agreed upon.
-If you would like us to keep and bottle-feed until your kid is 8 weeks old, we require payment for the kid in full by 4 weeks of age, and an additional weekly fee to cover board for that kid.
+Bottle kids must be picked up by 4 weeks of age, unless otherwise agreed upon.
+If you would like us to keep and bottle-feed until your kid is 8 weeks old, we require payment for the kid in full by 2 weeks of age, and an additional weekly fee to cover board for that kid.

-Buyer is financially responsible for health certificates, veterinary exams, health testing, shipping, and any other costs associated with veterinary fees and shipment.
+Buyer is financially responsible for health certificates, veterinary exams, health testing, shipping/transport, and any other costs associated with veterinary fees and shipment.

 To place a reservation on a particular breeding, please contact us through the "Contact Us" page, or through private message on our facebook page: https://www.facebook.com/bridgeacresfarm